ydsaglme/harvard_cs50_sql/project/readme.md

 ### Relationships
 **_Entity Relationship Diagram Link:_** _https://drive.google.com/file/d/1ulto4AndTlaULL7J6oJAUWirrnrF50li/view?usp=sharing_

-**_Account-User Relationship (1:1):_** _The relationship between the account and user is one to one relationship.
+**_Account-User Relationship (1:1):_** _The relationship between the account and user is one-to-one relationship.
 An account can have at most one user.
 A user can be given by a particular account._

-**_Account-Admin Relationship (1:1):_** _The relationship between the account and admin is one to one relationship.
+**_Account-Admin Relationship (1:1):_** _The relationship between the account and admin is one-to-one relationship.
 An account can have at most one admin.
 An admin can be given by a particular account._

-**_Streamer-User Relationship (1:1):_** _The relationship between the streamer and user is one to one relationship.
+**_Streamer-User Relationship (1:1):_** _The relationship between the streamer and user is one-to-one relationship.
 A user can be at most one streamer.
 A streamer can be at most one user._

 **_User-Games Relationship (M:M):_** _The relationship between the user and games is many-to-many relationship.
 A specific user can play various games, while specific games can be played by various users._